billbuchanan/csn09112/week05_secretkey/labs/README.md

 Figure 29: Remote access

-Now go into the /inetpub/www folder, and create a file named “iisstart.html”, and add:
+Now go into the c:\inetpub\wwwroot folder, and create a file named “iisstart.html”, and add:
 ```
 <h1>Main Web site</h1>
 <p>Hello to you</p>